-Please refer to FROEBEL's Hygiene and Infection Control Policy.
+Please refer to the centre's Hygiene and Infection Control Policy.

-It is understood by educators, children and families that there is a shared responsibility between the centre and other stakeholders that the Immunisation and Health Related Exclusion Policy and procedures are accepted as a high priority.
+It is understood by educators, children, and families that there is a shared responsibility between the centre and other stakeholders that the Immunisation and Health Related Exclusion Policy and procedures are accepted as a high priority.

-In meeting FROEBEL's duty of care, it is a requirement under the Work Health & Safety Act that management and educators implement and endorse FROEBEL's Immunisation and Health Related Exclusion Policy and procedures.
+In meeting the centre's duty of care, it is a requirement under the Work Health & Safety Act that management and educators implement and endorse the centre's Immunisation and Health Related Exclusion Policy and procedures.